-However, choosing art is a conundrum for many.
-You may wonder how to find and utilize art that works with your carefully curated décor.
-Do you simply hang that piece you fell in love with even though it doesn't 'go' with the room?
+Creating this balance can mystify most people looking to decorate their own space.
+If you aren't going to galleries on the weekend you are probably browsing images online hoping the right art will pop out at you.
+Do you simply hang that piece you fell in love with even though it doesn't fit the room just right?
 Or do you try to find something that harmonizes with the décor in some way.
 The answer is different for everyone, but we're going to help you make whatever method you use look good.

 With that out of the way, on with our list of ways to make your art work with your decor.

 Yes, this seems to contradict our title, but bear with us.

 Art is diverse and personal.
 Therefore, many designers and decorators advise to find something that speaks to you.
 Be it the style, colors or topic of a piece, if you love it and can afford it, go for it.

 "But", you say, "the piece does not go with my room at all."
 Well, there are some options to make such a piece feel like it belongs in the room.
 For example, look for a frame and/or matting that matches another piece in the décor.
 Just be careful that it does not clash with the colors in the artwork.